 Vacuuming

-Flatweaves are generally low-maintenance.
-They can be wiped and shaken clean.
+Flatweaves are generally low-maintenance and can be wiped and shaken clean.
+Regular vacuuming can help to keep the rug looking fresh and new.
 Make sure to double-check the material however, certain materials such as jute should not be in contact with water because discolouration can occur.

-If cared for correctly, Oriental and Persian rugs can last a lifetime.
-Incredibly durable, they can generally be treated the same as wool rugs, however, take care when spillages occur.
-The rich colours found in Persian and Oriental rugs are often achieved using natural dyes, which can run when exposed to a certain amount of liquid.
+If cared for correctly, Persian and Oriental rugs can last a lifetime.
+These rugs are handknotted from wool and are incredibly durable.
+As a result they can generally be maintained with weekly vacuuming and spot cleaning.
+You can also rotate your rug once in a while to stop irregular fading.
+Take care when spillages occur as the rich colours found in Persian and Oriental rugs are achieved using natural dyes, which can run when exposed to a certain amount of liquid.
 If a spillage or stain occurs where all or parts of the rug become heavily saturated we recommend drying the rug as much as possible with a clean dry cloth or towel before having your rug professionally cleaned to prevent further damage.

 For routine cleaning, vacuum your rug on the lowest setting.
-Always avoid using a beater bar or any Dyson brand vacuum as this can cause unnecessary wear and tear on the rug fibres.
+Always avoid using a beater bar as this can cause unnecessary wear and tear on the rug fibres.

 The material is manufactured to repel liquid.
 Blot any spills immediately with a clean dry cloth or kitchen paper and the stain should be removed with ease.
 It's important to note that some liquids with strong tannins may still stain the pile if untreated for an extended period of time.